 “Your heart takes a beating,” he said, “and impressions, thoughts, actions and reactions change.
 A single nightmare can repeat itself night after night for years on end, waking you in a cold sweat.
 Depression and anxiety can easily take hold.
 Your goals, your dreams, your zest for life falls apart.”

-William and Annie Kimbel, left, with other relatives in a picture shot a few decades after the fire.
+William and Annie Kimbel, right, in a picture shot in the 1940s, a few decades after the fire.
+Others in the picture are their children.
+From left are a Kimbel son, either William or Ellsworth (identification is uncertain), and daughters Katheryn and Dorie.
 (Photo courtesy of Gordon Baker)

-Gordon said one relative, William Kimbel, seems to stand out as having survived the losses and turmoil the family death with over the years.
+Gordon said one relative, William Kimbel, the family’s “Uncle Bill,” seems to stand out as having survived the losses and turmoil the family death with over the years.

 Newspapers and officials lauded Kimbel as a hero for his role in saving lives, then condemned him for saving himself.
 In the hours after the fire, he traveled to the morgue to help identify the bodies of his dead workers, his sister-in-law among them.
 Mothers there collapsed after viewing the remains of their daughters.
 The next night he received a warrant for his arrest.
 One day later, he collapsed at Cecelia’s funeral.